| |

 of being able to travel back in time and change the course of history and even prevent our birth.
 It shows that

-modern physics theory probably contains many illusions, constant light speed, c, being the most obvious.
+modern physics theory probably contains other illusions, constant light speed, c, being the most obvious.

 Philosophy of Science